appsmithorg/appsmith-docs/how-to-guides/use-notion-as-database-on-appsmith.md

  link: Link Field
  Poster: Image Field
 ```
-Then add values to the table.
+Add values to the table.
 This page will create a mock database that can ve accesses from our Appsmith application.

 ![Screenshot Four](../.gitbook/assets/notion-appsmith-4.png)